Inclusive Juries – Access for People who are Deaf, Hard of Hearing, Blind or Have Low Vision

 Reference

-The Commission is considering what changes to legislation and practices should be made to enhance access for people who are deaf, hard of hearing, blind or have low vision who wish to serve as jurors in Victoria.
+The Commission considered how to make juries more inclusive by changing legislation and practices to enhance access for people who are deaf, hard of hearing, blind or have low vision who wish to serve as jurors in Victoria.
+The report was delivered on 30 July 2022 and published on 16 May 2023.

 Project Stage